Skip to content

 Grade: D

-This metric measures the percentage of long-term residents who needed more assistance with activities of daily living over time.
-Activities of daily living include activities such as dressing and eating.
+This datapoint measures the percent of long-term stay residents that required additional assistance with activities of daily living over time.
+Activities of daily living include activities such as moving around and using the bathroom.

 Ability to Keep Residents Mobile